 Barcelona is brimming with big crowd-pleasers and sublime show-stoppers, but if you’re on the hunt for a handful of unique things to do, take a peek at our best-kept secrets.

 With countless indoor and outdoor attractions, Barcelona boasts a handful of hidden gems.
-Hike up to Bunkers del Carmel for sunset, journey up to the Costa Brava, explore medieval Girona, or get lost in fantastic Tarragona.
+Hike up to Bunkers del Carmel for sunset, journey up to the Costa Brava, explore medieval Girona, or get lost in fantastic Tarragona

-Better yet, break up the series of scenic sightseeing with an authentic dish, or share traditional tapas with some friends.
+Better yet, break up the series of scenic sightseeing with an authentic dish or share traditional tapas with some friends.
 Ditch the tourist-targeted sangria and pair your meal perfectly with a vermut rojo.

 The divine dining scene in Barcelona evolves throughout the year, with season-specific goods and sweet treats at every corner.
-November in Barcelona boasts chestnut-rich dishes and sweet potato plates, so if you’re travelling during this time, you can’t miss out on these iconic Catalonian foods.
+November in Barcelona boasts chestnut-rich dishes and sweet potato plates, so if you’re traveling during this time, you can’t miss out on these iconic Catalonian foods.

 If you want to eat like a local in Barcelona, you need to know that timing is everything.
-Lunch begins around 2pm and dinner isn’t before 9pm, so don’t rock up to a restaurant anytime earlier.
+Lunch begins around 2 pm and dinner isn’t before 9 pm, so don’t rock up to a restaurant anytime earlier.

 From fine dining and myriad marketplaces to rooftop pool parties and off-the-grid Modernism monuments, we can assure you that you don’t want to miss this.
 Check out our Insider Guide to Barcelona, Spain.
-Barcelona surely is one of the best autumn destinations in Europe around the Mediterranean sea.
+Barcelona surely is one of the best autumn destinations in Europe around the Mediterranean Sea.

 The Boutique Vibe’s Top Stays for an Unforgettable Trip to Barcelona

-Booming with bliss-inducing attractions, architectural gems, myriad museums, buzzing nightlife and a delectable dining scene, Barcelona has it all.
+Booming with bliss-inducing attractions, architectural gems, myriad museums, buzzing nightlife, and a delectable dining scene, Barcelona has it all.
 With a wealth of diverse accommodation options, the only problem can be figuring out where to stay.

 But there’s no need to fret because we’ve got you covered.
 Here are Boutique Vibe’s best boutique hotels sure to leave an imprint that lasts a lifetime: